13 min read

 3. Use Illustrated Books

-Visual learners (which is most kids) need pictures.
-A beautifully illustrated Islamic storybook can make the stories come alive.
-My kids would sit and stare at the pictures even after storytime was over, absorbed in the scenes.
+Most kids learn better with pictures.
+A beautifully drawn Islamic storybook can make the stories come alive.
+My kids would sit and stare at the pictures even after storytime was over.

 4. Don't Worry About Perfect Details

-You don't need to have every single detail memorized.
+You don't need every single detail memorized.
 Focus on the main lesson and the key moments.
-If your child asks something you don't know, it's okay to say, "That's a great question!
+If your child asks something you don't know, just say, "Great question!
 Let's look it up together."

 5. Repeat, Repeat, Repeat

 Kids love hearing the same stories over and over.
-Don't think you need a new story every night.
-When they ask for Prophet Yusuf for the tenth time, it means they're really absorbing it.
-Each time, you can emphasize a different aspect or ask different questions.
+You don't need a new story every night.
+When they ask for Prophet Yusuf for the tenth time, it means they're really taking it in.
+Each time you can focus on a different part or ask different questions.

-Warm illustration of Muslim family engaged in storytelling together with children listening attentively to Islamic stories
+Warm illustration of Muslim family engaged in storytelling together with kids listening attentively to Islamic stories

 Building a Storytelling Routine